Hawaiian Monarch

 No analysis available

-The public remarks repeatedly and consistently state that short-term rentals are allowed in the building.
-This is strong direct evidence that STR is permitted.
+The remarks repeatedly and directly confirm that short-term rentals are allowed in the building.
+This is supported by many listings describing legal vacation rentals, daily rentals, and short-term rental eligibility.

-I searched for language indicating mandatory participation, such as required rental-program membership or no opt-out.
-The remarks instead show the pool program is optional, so mandatory participation is not supported.
+I looked for language indicating all units must participate or that owners cannot opt out.
+The remarks show the program is optional, so mandatory participation is not supported.

 No analysis available